How to Set Up Automatic User Provisioning with SCIM

 Note: Only the Admin Account that set up SSO will be able to create SCIM Tokens.

-• Click Generate to create your token.
-Copy this token immediately, as you won't be able to see it again.
+4. Click the rotate icon (↻) to generate your token, then click the copy icon to copy it immediately, as you won't be able to see it again.

 Note: To revoke or rotate this token, generate a new token to automatically invalidate the previous one.